jkonglab/DigitalPathology/README.md

 	 * `virtualenv --system-site-packages -p python3 env`
 	 * `source env/bin/activate`
 	 * `pip install -r requirements.txt`
+11. Set up a `data` folder in your `/public` folder of your app.
+This folder is not tracked by git and will contain all your uploads and converted data

 ## Test out that you can start the rails server
 * `cd /yourpath/imageviewer && rails s`
+* Open another window and type `sidekiq`
 * Navigate to localhost:3000 in your browser

 ## Test out that openslide works: